ramantehlan/Supernova/README.md

 **Solution**

-- Show different areas having HABs, to avoide.
+- Show different areas having HABs, to avoid.
 - Suggest users beaches near them, which are HABs free and have good quality.